-Christine’s funny and heartbreaking memoir of infidelity, cancer, colicky twins and the flood in her basement, Blueprint for Daylight, won the 2017 Sara Patton Stipend Award for non-fiction manuscript.
+Christine’s funny and heartbreaking memoir of infidelity, cancer, colicky twins, and the flood in her basement Blueprint for Daylight was recently excerpted in Connecticut’s Emerging Writers: An Anthology.

 Christine is an instructor at Westport Writers’ Workshop.

 She lives in the wilds of Connecticut in an old, demanding farmhouse that needs her.